inboxstartup/docs/learn/index.md

 ## Communities, Cohorts, Collectives

 - [On Deck](https://www.beondeck.com) is a collective of founders and their earliest supporters offering highly-curated connections and introductions to co-founders, resources, and capital.
-- [Section4](https://www.section4.com) Business education for builders, disrupters, doers, changemakers, builders.
+- [Section School](https://www.sectionschool.com) (was [Section4](https://www.section4.com)) Business education for builders, disrupters, doers, changemakers, builders.
 Hands-on experience taught by top professors.
 - [SaaS Academy](https://www.saasacademy.com) has programs to help founders scale rapidly, improve their business operations.

-## References
+## References (Need to Sort ’EM)

 - A [startup miracle](https://blog.eladgil.com/p/startups-miracles) is the key difficult thing you need to pull off for your startup to work. ([archive](https://archive.ph/qqzBG))
 - [Fast](https://patrickcollison.com/fast) Some examples of people quickly accomplishing ambitious things together. ([archive](https://archive.ph/q5iRD))